adidas Adizero Evo SL Running Shoe Review

 We tested the adidas Adizero Evo SL in men's US size 9, as indicated on the label.
 The color shown here is Core Black/Cloud White/Core Black.
 This model is currently available in a couple of additional colorways: Core Black/Iron Metallic/Core Black, Wonder White/Cyber Metallic/Warm Vanilla, Cloud White/Core Black/Cloud White, and Lucid Lemon/Core Black/Matte Silver.
 Wide versions are not available for this model.

 The adidas Adizero Evo SL is a versatile, lightweight trainer that uniquely combines high-performance features and exceptional value.
 It provides energy return comparable to elite-level super shoes like the Nike Alphafly 3.
-In addition, the Evo SL's cushioning sits comfortably above even max-cushioned daily trainers like the Brooks Glycerin Max, offering greater protection despite its lighter and lower-stack build.
+In addition, the Evo SL's midsole absorbs energy more than some higher-stacked daily trainers like the Brooks Glycerin Max, meaning the midsole compound is really good at dampening road impacts.
 While it lacks a carbon plate, the Evo SL is still energetic enough to comfortably handle uptempo efforts or even racing.
+If you're looking for a super trainer from Adidas that can handle fast paces with a snappy feel, thanks to its ENERGYRODS, and also delivers more stability, the adidas Adizero Boston 13 is a solid choice.
+Runners should note that for slower-paced runs, it can feel quite harsh, and a softer, less reactive option like the HOKA Clifton 10 can be more adapted.

-Within the adidas lineup, it sits neatly between daily trainers like the adidas Supernova Rise and top-tier super shoes such as the adidas Adizero Adios Pro Evo 1, making it an ideal choice for runners looking for true versatility.
+Within the adidas lineup, it sits neatly between daily trainers like the adidas Supernova Rise and top-tier super shoes, such as the adidas Adizero Adios Pro Evo 2, making it an ideal choice for runners seeking true versatility.
+There's also the adidas Adizero Prime X3 STRUNG, which is a favorite for steady-paced long runs.

 For more options, check out our recommendations for the best running shoes.